PrateekSakaray/Open-MP-Project/README.md

-# Sleeping Barber - Concurrent Programming
+# Open MP - Concurrent Programming

 ## Introduction
 Matrix multiplication is a basic computational methodology that is used in engineering application